-The United States, in particular, is facing a meat shortage crisis, with slaughterhouses shuttered due to a number of outbreaks and meat producers having to cull and “dispose” of millions of animals as a result.
-In China, imports of premium meat and dairy have virtually disappeared from shelves as Europe and North America continue to grapple with the worst of the pandemic.
+The United States, in particular, faced a meat shortage, with slaughterhouses shuttered due to a number of outbreaks and meat producers having to cull and “dispose” of millions of animals as a result.
+In China, imports of premium meat and dairy virtually disappeared from shelves.

 In addition to boosting self-sufficiency, locally grown meat will also slash carbon emissions from reducing transportation routes.

 6. It requires far fewer carbon emissions (up to 96%)